Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 - `PJM Homebrew Fonts`
   - For the [font](https://www.fontspace.com/balgruf-font-f59539) (SIL Open Font License (OFL)) used in the banner image.
 - `SanneARBY`
-  - For the extracted [Skyrim UI elements](https://www.nexusmods.com/skyrimspecialedition/mods/82169) used on ALYSLC's modpage.
+  - For the extracted [Skyrim UI elements](https://www.nexusmods.com/skyrimspecialedition/mods/82169) used on ALYSLC's GitHub and Nexus pages.
   - [Check out SanneARBY's Skyrim mods](https://next.nexusmods.com/profile/SanneARBY?gameId=1704)
 -  A ton of users on the Skyrim RE Discord: ***po3, meh321, Nukem, aers, KernalsEgg, CharmedBaryon, Loki, Parapets, fireundubh, Fenix31415, Ultra, Qudix, NoahBoddie, dTry, Shrimperator, Bingle, Atom, alandtse, MaxSu2019, Sylennus, and many more***.
    - Thank you for helping a programming and C++ greenhorn get their bearings and for answering a ton of questions that I had during the development process.